FloorPlanCAD: A Large-Scale CAD Drawing Dataset for Panoptic Symbol Spotting: Related Work

 \paragraph{Symbol spotting} Symbol spotting~\cite{rezvanifar2019symbol,rusinol2010symbol,santosh2018document} refers to the retrieval of graphical symbols embedded in larger images or documents~\cite{rezvanifar2020symbol}.
 Symbol retrieval and recognition in technical documents remains a challenge in the document analysis community~\cite{nguyen2008symbol}.
 Traditionally, hand-crafted symbol descriptors is designed to describe the shape~\cite{nguyen2008symbol,nguyen2009symbol,rusinol2010symbol}.
 Then the query symbol and the document is matched with the sliding window or information retrieval techniques.
 Graph representation and matching~\cite{dutta2011symbol,dutta2013near,dutta2013symbol} is also used but more sensitive to the noise and topology error.
 These methods work well on isolated symbols but fail significantly when symbols are embedded in documents.
 Recently, an image based deep learning method is proposed~\cite{rezvanifar2020symbol} and achieves the best result on existing public datasets~\cite{delalandre2010generation,rusinol2010relational}.

 \paragraph{Semantic sketch segmentation} Semantic sketch segmentation aims to label pixels into semantic groups on freehand sketched line images~\cite{sun2012free,huang2014data,li2018fast,yang2020sketchgcn}.
 Sun et al.~\cite{sun2012free} segment the cluttered sketch into multiple parts first, and then detect semantically meaningful objects by leveraging a web-scale clipart database.
-Huang et al.~\cite{huang2014data} formulate the problem as a mixed integer programming problem, and present a data-driven solution by utilizing the annotated 3D models.
-In~\cite{li2018fast}, sketch image is fed into a Convolutional Neural Networks (CNNs) to give a segmentation map first.
-The stoke-based representation is then extracted from the map and refined with multi-label graph cuts.
+Huang et al.~\cite{huang2014data} formulate the problem as a mixed integer programming problem, and present a data-driven solution.
 By treating the input as a 2D point set and encode the stroke structure information into graph, Yang et al.~\cite{yang2020sketchgcn} predict the per-point labels with a Graph Convolutional Networks (GCNs).

 \paragraph{Panoptic segmentation} In computer vision, countable things are referred to as instances, such as doors, windows, and tables~\cite{he2017mask,lin2017feature,lin2017focal}.
 Uncountable stuff that extends in amorphous regions of similar texture or material has no instance and only semantic, such as sky, road, and wall~\cite{chen2017rethinking,chen2018encoder,sandler2018mobilenetv2}.
 Kirillov et al.~\cite{kirillov2019panoptic} take instance and semantic segmentation into one visual recognition task and coin the phrase panoptic segmentation.
 It tries to assign stuff pixels with semantic label and detect each object with a bounding box or segmentation mask at the same time~\cite{kirillov2019panoptic,kirillov2019panoptic.2,xiong2019upsnet}.
-While seemingly related, the datasets, details, and metrics for these two visual recognition tasks vary substantially~\cite{kirillov2019panoptic}.
+BANet~\cite{chen2020banet} introduces a bidirectional path between semantic and instance segmentation to improve the panoptic performance.
+The BGRNet~\cite{wu2020bidirectional} incorporates graph structure to mine the intra-modular and inter-modular relations.